Diego Velázquez: Early life

 Velázquez was born in Seville, Spain, the first child of Juan Rodríguez de Silva, a notary, and Jerónima Velázquez.
-He was baptized at the church of St. Peter in Seville on Sunday, 6 June 1599.
+He was baptized at the Church of St. Peter in Seville on Sunday, 6 June 1599.
 The baptism most probably occurred a few days or weeks after his birth.
 His paternal grandparents, Diego da Silva and María Rodríguez, were Portuguese and had moved to Seville decades earlier.
 When Velázquez was offered knighthood in 1658, he claimed descent from the lesser nobility in order to qualify; however, his grandparents may have been tradespeople.
 Some authors have suggested that his grandparents were Jewish conversos.
 Rafael Cómez proposes Velázquez may have had Morisco lineage.

 Raised in modest circumstances, he showed an early gift for art, and was apprenticed to Francisco Pacheco, an artist and teacher in Seville.
 An early 18th–century biographer, Antonio Palomino, said that Velázquez studied for a short time under Francisco de Herrera before beginning his apprenticeship under Pacheco, but this is undocumented.
 A contract signed on 17 September 1611, formalized a six-year apprenticeship with Pacheco, backdated to 10 December 1610, and it has been suggested that Herrera may have substituted for a traveling Pacheco between December 1610 and September 1611.

 Although considered a dull and undistinguished painter, Pacheco sometimes expressed a simple, direct realism, though his work remained essentially Mannerist.
 As a teacher, he was highly learned and encouraged his students' intellectual development.
 In Pacheco's school, Velázquez studied the classics, was trained in proportion and perspective, and witnessed the trends in the literary and artistic circles of Seville.

-Vieja friendo huevos (1618).
+Old Woman Frying Eggs (1618).
 National Gallery of Scotland, Edinburgh.

 On 23 April 1618, Velázquez married Juana Pacheco (1 June 1602 – 10 August 1660), the daughter of his teacher.
 They had two daughters.
 The elder, Francisca de Silva Velázquez y Pacheco (1619–1658), married painter Juan Bautista Martínez del Mazo at the Church of Santiago in Madrid on 21 August 1633.
 The younger, Ignacia de Silva Velázquez y Pacheco, born in 1621, died in infancy.